 CICS is waiting to cancel the activity.
-(A CANCEL ACTIVITY command has been issued, but CICS cannot cancel the activity immediately because one or more of the activity's descendants are inaccessible.
-This can happen if, for example, one of the activity's children holds a retained lock.)
+A CANCEL ACTIVITY command has been issued, but CICS cannot cancel the activity immediately because one or more of the descendants of the activity are inaccessible.
+For example, if one of the children of the activity holds a retained lock.